realworldocaml/book/en/02-guided-tour.md

 any explicit type information.

-OCaml determines the type of an expression using a technique called _type-inference_, by which it infers the type of a given expression based on what it already knows about the types of other related variables, and on constraints on the types that arise from the structure of the code.
+OCaml determines the type of an expression using a technique called _type inference_, by which it infers the type of a given expression based on what it already knows about the types of other related variables, and on constraints on the types that arise from the structure of the code.